hackclub/blot/docs/assembly/ASSEMBLY.md

 ![Screenshot 2024-06-14 at 3.21.55 PM.png](./assets/Screenshot%202024-06-14%20at%203.21.55%20PM.png)

-Place that exstrusion on the carriage adjusting the v-wheels as shown above.
+Place that exstrusion on the carriage, adjusting the v-wheels as shown above.

 ![Screenshot 2024-06-14 at 3.22.09 PM.png](./assets/Screenshot%202024-06-14%20at%203.22.09%20PM.png)

-Attach the belt clip to the end of the carriage facing down and secure in place with M5x10 screws and t-nuts.
+Attach the belt clip to the end of the carriage facing down and secure it in place with M5x10 screws and t-nuts.

 ![Screenshot 2024-06-14 at 3.22.24 PM.png](./assets/Screenshot%202024-06-14%20at%203.22.24%20PM.png)